 Change them, this is probably something heavy having been put down on the box during shipping, or someone manhandling the bed while trying to remove a print.
 See Fig 7.

-We will do a blog on this shortly, we still need to get all the instructions and build notes together properly, but the autobed leveling probes can only do so much.
-If you bed is completely out of alignment and your gantry is walking up the frame you are better off spending the time and money solving those problems before adding the probe.
-So autobed leveling, great feature but not a magic bullet.
+We will do a blog on this shortly, we still need to get all the instructions and build notes together properly, but the auto bed levelling probes can only do so much.
+If your bed is completely out of alignment and your gantry is walking up the frame you are better off spending the time and money solving those problems before adding the probe.
+So auto bed levelling, great feature but not a magic bullet.

 Another issue with larger bed printers is the stiffness of the frame.
 I recommend only going for an aluminium extrusion frame printer when you get larger than 200x200mm and shoring it up where you can.
 You can see some of the rods and additions some people have made in the links below: